USTAR: Funding

-Organization & Operations
+Organization and operations

 The USTAR Governing Authority is a 9-member team with experience in invention, entrepreneurship, financial capital, university research, and running and growing companies.

 Current Governing Authority members include the following:

 The USTAR staff is composed of technology incubation enterprise personnel located throughout the state and headquarters personnel.
 USTAR's staff includes a mix of scientific and technical domain expertise, strong program management and community outreach skills, and prior academic, government lab, and industry work experience.
 USTAR is one of Utah's efficiently run government organizations. n a study of 10 peer technology-based economy organizations across the United States, USTAR ranks last for average compensation (salaries and benefit) per employee.
 Furthermore, the same evaluation found that USTAR's total staff size, average salaries and benefits, and total personnel expenditures are average or below average when compared to peer organizations in the state, including. the Governor’s Office of Management and Budget (GOMB), the Governor’s Office of Economic Development (GOED), and the Governor’s Office of Energy Development (OED).

-Economic Impact
+Economic impact

 Over the course of CY2016 and CY2017, USTAR client companies have raised $123.1 million in follow-on investment, generated $27 million in commercialized product sales, and created 424 full-time and part-time jobs.
 263 of these jobs, or approximately 62 percent, are high-quality jobs that exceed the county average salary.

 USTAR is on pace to meet or exceed its five-year performance metrics, as determined by its 2020 project performance metrics outlined by SRI International, in less than three years.
 Over the course of CY2016 and CY2017, USTAR had the following economic impact results: